Richard Taylor (British writer): Biography

-Taylor is also the Vice-President of the National Churches Trust.
+Taylor is also a Vice-President of the National Churches Trust.

 Writings and presenting

 His book How to Read a Church has sold over 100,000 copies and been translated into five languages.
 He is the writer and presenter of the six-part BBC Four series Churches: How to Read Them broadcast in September and October 2010.
 Since 2014 he has been a guest presenter for BBC Songs of Praise, presenting items on Chaucer, Shakespeare, Austen, the Brontë family, the UK patron saints, Henry V, and the birthplaces of the Christian denominations.

 He wrote and presented Still Ringing After All These Years: A Short History of Bells and Pugin: God's own architect (2012), also on BBC Four, and Copyright or Wrong on BBC Radio 4.